 .
 The Chamba

-Woollen Costumes of Himachal Pradesh
+Traditional Woollen Dresses of Himachal Pradesh

 Wool weaving acts as a major vocation in Himachal.
 These weave-ace people are the dexterous creators of exclusive shawls.
 These shawls are famous for their elegance and smooth textures, as well as fascinating patterns, are assets for any costume-lover.
 The soothing suppleness of the renowned Pashmina shawl